-The Pixblasters Video LED Controller has been designed to support professional-looking and easy to use video LED displays.
+The Pixblasters Video LED Controller has been designed to support professional-looking and easy to use video LED displays built of addressable RGB LEDs (strips or panels).
 To display any graphics and video with no limitations, Pixblasters users just need to plug in the monitor cable.
 Stills and animations, AVI, FLV, WMV, MP4, etc. - what you see on the computer monitor connected to the selected computer is what you get on the Pixblasters MS1 controller-driven LED display with absolutely no coding required!